 From earth unto the fixed stars."

 Lyra, and prominent alignments with Lyra, indicate involvement with the music of the spheres, that is, the use of natural astronomically and resonant harmonics for healing, illumination, and for greater evolutionary purpose.
-Prominent alignments and aspects to Lyra are often found in musicians, artists and those involved with art-sciences and multi-media projects--those with intent to use harmonics of light, sound, and geometry for the expansion of consciousness.
-Lyra is not just of the mathematical artsciences of natural harmonics in light and sound, but also of their application unfolding in geometry and time--all working intelligently together.
-Forty octaves up from our middle musical scale lies the spectrum of visible color--light-sound musical harmonics originate from the mathematical unfoldment of time in geometric proportion.
+Prominent alignments and aspects to Lyra are often found in musicians, artists, poets, lyricists, and those involved with art-sciences and multi-media projects—those with intent to use the harmonics of light, sound, and geometry for the expansion of consciousness.
+Lyra is not just of the mathematical artsciences of natural harmonics in light and sound, but also of their application unfolding in geometry and time—all working intelligently together.
+Forty octaves up from our middle musical scale lies the spectrum of visible color—light-sound musical harmonics originate from the mathematical unfoldment of time in geometric proportion.
 To learn more about this artscience and the music of the spheres please visit the Planetary Harmonics web page.

 "The Word" Lyrics by the Moody Blues

 And then thru gamma, out of sight.

 The sounds of colour and the light of a sigh.

 And to hear the sun, what a thing to believe.

 But it's all around if we could but perceive.

 Two notes of the chord, that's our fluoroscope.